 What is VPS Hosting?

-Each VPS user gets an allocated set of resources and a ‘dedicated’ environment to customize to their liking.
 For instance, if a dedicated server has 8GB RAM, 1TB storage, and a 2TB transfer capacity, you can get a portion of these resources, say 1GB RAM, 125MB storage, and 250MB transfer with a VPS.
 VPS hosting providers can also grant you additional resources if you need them and your neighboring websites are not using their allocation to the maximum.

 A virtual server makes sense if you need more capabilities than a shared hosting plan yet fewer resources than a dedicated server.
 Since you’ll be sharing the dedicated server with other users, you will also split the cost, making VPS pricing far more affordable than dedicated hosting.